 We have all seen lists of Facebook tips and tricks.
 But how about the things that you should avoid?
-Boosting your Facebook performance is important, but it’s arguably even more important to make sure you aren’t doing things to hurt your page performance.
-Here are some common Facebook mistakes that brands make, and how to avoid them.
+Boosting your Facebook performance is essential, but it’s arguably even more important to make sure you aren’t doing something to hurt your page performance.
+Here are some common Facebook mistakes that brands create and how to avoid them.

-Yes, hashtags are popular.
-All the kids are using them.
-You add them to you Instagram and Twitter posts.
+Yes, hashtags are popular, and all the kids are using them.
+You add them to your Instagram and Twitter posts.
 But Facebook hashtags are a different beast.

 Facebook may be working on a change, though, so it’s worth keeping your eyes peeled for a hashtag aggregator that automatically groups posts.
 Here’s an example:

-Spamming your followers is a big Facebook blunder, an it’s a very easy one to make.
+Spamming your followers is a big Facebook blunder, and it’s an easy one to make.
 Ad fatigue is real.
-Internet users are so desensitized to sales pitch language that they will almost always scroll right past a “Click to buy!” headline.
+Internet users are becoming desensitized to sales pitch language that they will almost always scroll right past a “Click to buy!” headline.
 Your job on social media is to start conversations and build a community.
 One of the most common mistakes on Facebook is assuming that your channel is a platform from which you get to shout at your audience.
 Nothing could be further than the truth.

 Social media is social.
 The most successful build a relationship with an audience, understand their needs, and figure out how to fulfill them.
 Listen more than you talk.